-- The Life Sciences teacher should provide the EA with a Programme of Assessment(PoA) for the year in Grades10-12 indicating all the dates when the assessment tasks will be written. - The educator assistant should help with the development, monitoring and supervision of both informal and formal assessment of learners in the subject. - They should assist with the marking and recording of assessment activities. - Feedback on formal assessments should be offered by the subject teacher. - The educator assistant should assist by doing a diagnostic analysis for all formal SBA to identify content gaps and misconceptions by learners. - They should help identify learners with barriers and design intervention strategies for extra support and remedial work in the subject.
+- The Accounting educator should provide the educator assistant with a Programme of Assessment for the year in Grades 10-12, indicating all the dates when the assessment tasks will be written. - An educator assistant should help with the development, monitoring and supervision of informal assessment of learners in the subject. - Educator assistants can be used as invigilators when formal assessments are administered while the educator focuses on marking scripts. - They should assist with the marking and recording of assessment activities.

+- Feedback on formal assessments should be done by the subject educator. - An educator assistant should assist by doing a diagnostic analysis for all formal SBA to identify content gaps and misconceptions by learners and provide feedback to learners on the findings. - They should help identify learners with barriers and design intervention strategies for extra support and remedial work in the subject.

-4. Parental support to assist their children:
+5. Parental support to assist learners:

-- The subject teacher should work in collaboration with an educator assistant to provide feedback on learner performance to parents during parents' evening. - They can also assist by compiling learner profiles for such meetings, e.g. printed mark sheets, learners' test scripts, learner attendance records, parents' register, etc. as part of evidence that might be required by a parent. - Progress report on learner portfolios should be presented to parents.
+- The subject educator should work in collaboration with the educator assistant to provide feedback on learner performance to parents during parents' evenings. - They can also assist by preparing the subject records needed for such meetings, e.g. printed mark sheets, learners' test scripts, learner attendance records, parents' register, etc. as part of evidence that might be required by a parent.